Brand advocates are marketing weapons that businesses can use to improve reputation and attract new customers.

 But in some cases, brand ambassadors are not necessarily customers; some of them don’t even use the products they ‘supposedly’ advocate.

-Nowadays, businesses and top brands rely on brand advocates or brand ambassadors to further consolidate their brand visibility and popularity.
+Nowadays, small businesses and top brands rely on brand advocates or brand ambassadors to further consolidate their brand visibility and popularity.

 Getting the best out of your brand advocates